Silber8806/CSCI-33a-Project2/README.md

 1. I completed the entire app before Wednesday and hadn't heard about the handlebar templates.
 By this time, I had decided to just clone a hidden element for use with adding channels and messages.
 My next step would be to convert: messages, channel and login form to use handlebar templates.
+2. I should add some error messages.
+Originally, I followed slacks example where they just wouldn't let you type characters for channels or usernames that they didn't support.
+It would be worth adding flash mentioning for events in general (like someone logged in etc).
-2. Channel currently sorts when you re-open the app.
+3. Channel currently sorts when you re-open the app.
 I wanted to implement a binary search to insert the new channel into the channels section.
 That way it's always sorted by default.
 I decided to work on new features instead of pursuing this.
-3. The Flask app stores everything as a dictionary of lists.
+4. The Flask app stores everything as a dictionary of lists.
 If I wanted to add more features, I would have to optimize this.
 It started becoming a pain point when I implemented deletes.
 I realized I'd be better served with a unique set of message IDs as well.
-4. I think at some point, I would add Flask events for connect and disconnect.
+5. I think at some point, I would add Flask events for connect and disconnect.
 Add a users logged in and logged out information to certain channels (this person left channel etc).
 This would slowly lead to user-to-user direct messaging.
 This would have been a much larger project if I added this and felt the above personal touches worked.
-5. I might get rid of index.html and rename the layouts as  index.html.
+6. I might get rid of index.html and rename the layouts as  index.html.
 It's a single page app with no other webpages.
+7. scss might need some minor refactors...add a few variables etc.

 ## Files
 The below will show you the output of the directory as a tree structure.
 I've added comments about files below: